-Artificial intelligence (AI) has been used to make major breakthroughs over the past few years in industries such as health care, cyber security, and logistics.
-It has improved our daily lives with new automated technologies like when we search for a destination on Google Maps or choose a movie recommendation on Netflix.
+Artificial intelligence (AI) has been used to make major breakthroughs over the past few years in industries such as health care, cyber security, and logistics, giving rise to hopes and speculation about AI automated translations.
+AI has improved our daily lives with new automated technologies like when we search for a destination on Google Maps or choose a movie recommendation on Netflix.
 So why hasn’t AI been able to revolutionize the translation industry yet?
 The answer goes beyond technology.

 What has been done?